 The Community Food Bank of Southern Arizona's mission is "to change lives in the communities we serve by feeding the hungry today, and building a healthy, hunger-free tomorrow."

-Whether or not we see it plainly in our own neighborhoods, the fact remains that Pima County has a high poverty rate.
-Indeed, 17% of people meet that definition.
+Whether or not you see it plainly in your own neighborhood, the fact remains that Pima County has a high poverty rate.
+In Southern Arizona, 1 in 4 children live at or below the Federal Poverty Level and 1 in 5 seniors in Arizona goes to bed hungry.
 As the food bank so aptly puts it, "hunger is closer than you think."
-In Southern Arizona, 1 in 4 children live at or below the Federal Poverty Level and 1 in 5 seniors in Arizona goes to bed hungry.

 The Community Food Bank of Southern Arizona warehouse can be found in Central Tucson at 3003 S. Country Club Road.